joaoabal/MABExperiment-API/README.md

 │   ├── config.py           # Application configurations, including database connections
 │   ├── db_connection.py    # Database connection function
 │   └── __init__.py         # Initialization of the Flask application
+├── analytics.ipynb         # Script that plots the data
 ├── data_input.py           # Script that inserts data into the database for the experiments ├── docker-compose.yml      # Docker configuration file for the application and PostgreSQL ├── Dockerfile              # Dockerfile to build the API image